Overcoming Shame: Letting God Heal You And Set You Free With His Love

 “You are so much more than your sin and shame,” she said.
 “You are a beloved daughter of God, and His heart hurts for you.
 He longs to heal you from your hurts and set you free so you can release this addiction.”

-Pick a Kind Listener
+Pick A Kind Listener

 Like Anna, you may have carried a heavy burden of shame for months or even years.
 But you don’t have to bear that pain alone.
 Look for someone who you can talk to about it.